tbrowder/CSV-Table/README.md

 NAME
 ====

-**CSV::Table** - Provides routines for querying a CSV file with a header row
+**CSV::Table** - Provides routines for querying a CSV file with or without a header row

 SYNOPSIS
 ========